-35. The Court may, upon application by or on behalf of the Attorney General, if it appears to the Court that an inquest is, either by reason of the defective report of District Medical Officer or for any other cause, inadequal notwithstanding anything in the Coroners Ordinance any other Ordinance, issue a writ ad melius inquirendul directed either to the Coroner whose inquest is inadequal or to such Coroner together with any other person or person or to any person or persons other than such Coroner, who the Court thinks fit.
+35. The Court may, upon application by or on behalf of the Attorney General, if it appears to the Court that any inquest is, either by reason of the defective report of a District Medical Officer or for any other cause, inadequate, notwithstanding anything in the Coroners Ordinance or any other Ordinance, issue a writ ad melius inquirendum, directed either to the Coroner whose inquest is inadequate, or to such Coroner together with any other person or persons, or to any person or persons other than such Coroner, whom the Court thinks fit.